Documentation for Administrators

 From this tab, you can review all incoming data transfer requests including the Status, Student ID, Student name, school District, School name, Requester name, Enrollment Date, and the Request Date.

-a.
+b.
 Click the Student ID number or Student name to review Student Info.

-b.
+c.
 Click Approve to allow the requesting district to import the student's data from your district's site.

 Clicking Approve will withdraw the student the day before the student enrolled at their new district (Drop Date), select the W3A Drop Code, and automatically populate the Transfer To pull-down.